teuton-software/teuton/docs/learn/example-09-preserve.md

 > This example is on GitHub repository at `examples/learn-09-preserve/`.

-Older output report files are overwritten with new reports, every time we run teuton test.
-With `preserve` option we keep copies.
+Every time we run teuton test, older output report files are overwritten with new reports. if you want to preserve old versions then use `preserve`.

+With `preserve` option we keep older copies.

 1. [Execution section](#execution-section)
 2. [Result](#result)